hilbert-spaess/hilbert-spaess.github.io/forcing.md

 - Axioms of ZFC
 - Basic model theory of ZFC (Von Neumann hierarchy)

 [Boolean-valued semantics](https://hilbert-spaess.github.io/2020/05/16/Boolean-valued-semantics.html) is an introduction to Boolean-valued models of set theory.
-In particular, I explore how we can use Boolean-valued models of set theory to construct ordinary models.
+It covers Boolean algebras and Boolean-valued models, and defines the standard $\mathbb{B}$-valued model of set theory, $V^{\mathbb{B}}$.